top of page

 (5 minute read)

-Free recall is a profoundly effective study method backed by decades of cognitive science.
-In the following article, we'll explore what it is why it works so well, and how to actually use it.
+Free recall is a powerful study method supported by decades of research.
+We'll explore what it is, why it works so well, and how to actually use it.

 Adapted from Karpicke, J. D., & Blunt, J. R. (2011).
 Retrieval practice produces more learning than elaborative studying with concept mapping.
 Science, 331(6018), 772–775. https://doi.org/10.1126/science.1199327